factor-bytes/RepositoryPattern/README.md

 # C# API Framework with .net core and repository Pattern
-Sample repository pattern with unit of work
+Sample repository pattern with unit of.